Colby Faculty Using Artificial Intelligence Tools in Variety of Cross-Disciplinary Research

 Bigelow, which is a close teaching and research partner with Colby, is using AI and big data in a variety of areas including single-cell genomics, identifying genomes and linking them with environmental dynamics; ocean optics/remote sensing to identify algae; and environmental DNA, which can be linked to forecasting.
 Through their Data Discovery Initiative, Bigelow also is using big data and AI to integrate across disciplines in complex ocean systems science.

-Hannah Wolfe, Computer Science
+Hannen Wolfe, Computer Science

 Interactive Media/Artificial Intelligence

-Hannah Wolfe is an assistant professor of computer science with a background in arts and software engineering.
+Hannen (Hannah) Wolfe is an assistant professor of computer science with a background in arts and software engineering.

-Her interactive art installation Cacophonic Choir aims to bring attention to the firsthand stories of sexual assault survivors by addressing the ways in which their experiences are distorted by digital and mass media and how these distortions might affect the survivors.
+Their interactive art installation Cacophonic Choir aims to bring attention to the firsthand stories of sexual assault survivors by addressing the ways in which their experiences are distorted by digital and mass media and how these distortions might affect the survivors.
 In the exhibit, survivors’ stories become less random and more coherent as visitors approach each speaker.
-To achieve this level of distortion and interaction, Wolfe and her collaborators employed several digital media techniques including ML, physical computing, digital audio signal processing, and digital design and fabrication.
+To achieve this level of distortion and interaction, Wolfe and their collaborators employed several digital media techniques including ML, physical computing, digital audio signal processing, and digital design and fabrication.
 This past year Wolfe created a virtual version of the exhibit with Colby computer science student Rayna Hata ’23.